-We all walk into our homes everyday with ours arms full of things- our handbags, keys, coats, shoes, packages, mail, the dog's leash- you get the idea.
-And when we get inside we want to put it all DOWN!
+We all walk into our homes every day with our arms full of things- our handbags, keys, coats, shoes, packages, mail, the dog's leash- you get the idea.
+And when we get inside, we want to put it all DOWN!
 Our spouses and kids do the same thing- which is why keeping the entryways into our homes decluttered, neat, and presentable is tough!
-So in an effort to help you to get organized– today I am sharing 12 ideas for entryway and mudroom organization!
+So to help you to get organized– today I am sharing 12 ideas for entryway and mudroom organization!

 Where to Drop Your Keys

 Sometimes it's best to go with the obvious choice!
-You can't miss this wall mounted key rack that is so clearly marked.
+You can't miss this wall mounted key rack This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. that is so clearly marked.
 The only possible improvement is if it contained a giant magnet that would suck the keys right out of my hand and adhere them to the hooks!

 And another thing we often have in our hands when we walk in the door are our sunglasses.
 So how great is this idea from The Shabby Chic Cottage to create a board to hold both your keys and your sunglasses?
 I love it! (full tutorial on her blog!)

 Where to Hang Your Handbag

 When it comes to where to place your handbag- I think there are only a few options.
 You can hang it on a hook, place it on a table (but that kind of detracts from your entryway decor) or you can place it on a shelf.